firebase/genkit/README.md

 ## Genkit Developer UI

-Genkit’s developer UI is a local web app that lets you run Genkit actions (models, prompts, retrievers, etc) in your local environment.
-You can use it to prototype, develop, and test AI features locally, resulting in quick turn-around times.
+Genkit's developer UI enables developers to prototype, develop, and test their AI features locally, resulting in quick turn-around times, key features include:

 Key features:

 - **Action Runners:** Sandboxed environments that let developers run Genkit flows and perform other actions like chatting with models, running structured prompts or testing retrievers.
-- **Trace Viewer:** View the previous executions of flows and actions, including step-by-step views of complex flows.
+- **Trace Viewer:** View previous executions of flows and actions, including step-by-step views of complex flows.
 - **Evaluations:** See the results of running evaluations of flows against test sets, including scored metrics and links to the traces for those evaluation runs.
-See the evaluation documentation for more
+For more information see the [evaluation documentation](https://firebase.google.com/docs/genkit/evaluation).

 ![Screenshot of IDE showing Firebase Genkit RAG sample code](docs/resources/readme-ui-screenshot.png)

 ## Google Cloud and Firebase integrations

-Genkit works out of the box with Firebase or Google Cloud projects thanks to official plugins that make it easy to integrate Google services for AI, databases, monitoring, authentication, and deployment.
+Genkit works great out-of-the-box with Firebase or Google Cloud projects thanks to official plugins and templates that make it easy to integrate Google Cloud and Firebase services for AI, databases, monitoring, authentication, and deployment.
 These include:

 - [Google Cloud plugin](https://firebase.google.com/docs/genkit/plugins/google-cloud): Export logs, metrics, and traces from your AI-powered feature to Cloud Logging, Cloud Tracing, and Firestore.
 - [Firebase plugin](https://firebase.google.com/docs/genkit/plugins/firebase): Integrate with Cloud Functions for Firebase, Firebase Authentication, App Check, Firestore, and more.